Chateaux hopping through a 2-day Loire Valley itinerary

 The thing that made this stay the most memorable were the hosts Dominique and Georges.
 I particularly enjoyed my time with Monsieur Georges who is a photographer and therefore has a wealth of knowledge about photography spots and lighting.

 Every morning he would look analyze my shots from the prior day.
 His criticism stung but was always paired with great tips for improvement.
-I used those tips to develop a post on 6 Photography Tips I Learned from Monsieur Georges.
+I created a list of those tips to share with you.

 The best way to take in the Loire Valley is by car.
 Simply put, the châteaux are spread out enough that a car gives you the flexibility to see everything in a shorter time frame.
 Plus taking in the scenic drive is always a plus.